 Providing citizens and employees with fast and consistent service

-When it was time to deploy Watson Assistant, the Clerk of the Superior Court realized they needed to be smart about their launch, as the COVID-19 outbreak was just beginning.
+When it was time to deploy watsonx Assistant, the Clerk of the Superior Court realized they needed to be smart about their launch, as the COVID-19 outbreak was just beginning.
 During this time of uncertainty, the team thought citizens might want to only speak with humans, rather than interact with virtual agents.
 But after a soft launch, the team saw higher usage and satisfaction by the public than they anticipated.
 Due to the state’s shelter-in-place order, the Clerk’s Office’s virtual agent was critical in answering questions and helping citizens file documentation without going to the court in person or waiting on the phone.

 What’s next for IBM Watson and the Clerk of the Superior Court in Maricopa County?

 One unexpected benefit from working with Watson was that the Clerk of the Court developed a better understanding of their citizens.
-After the launch of Watson Assistant, the Clerk’s Office gained insights into their citizens’ needs.
+After the launch of watsonx Assistant, the Clerk’s Office gained insights into their citizens’ needs.
 Based on these insights, the Clerk’s Office made decisions on what services to provide citizens remotely during COVID-19 and what actions to feature on the website, further improving the customer experience.
 “This is just one of the many innovations we have in mind,” says Aaron Judy, Technology Innovation Strategist at the Clerk of the Superior Court in Maricopa County.
-The Clerk’s Office also plans to deploy Watson Assistant for Voice Interaction, expanding their omnichannel vision to include telephony.
+The Clerk’s Office also plans to deploy watsonx Assistant for Voice Interaction, expanding their omnichannel vision to include telephony.